Wint3rmute/baczek.me/content/about.md

 - Hard sci-fi
 - Music of (mostly) all sorts, but mostly funk, jazz and electro
-- Messing around with synthesizers and other sound creation tools
+- Messing around with synthesizers and other sound-shaping tools
 - Philosophy
 - Terminal UI aesthetics